 Go Shopping in the Plant Riverside District

-Plant Riverside is so small that it’s easy to wander around and check out all the stores in a couple hours’ worth of time (or less).
+Plant Riverside is so small that it’s easy to wander around and check out all the stores in a few hours (or less).
 Here are a few of my personal favorites…

 If you’ve hung around this site for any length of time at all, then you know how much I love the cookie selection at Byrd’s!
 They have a tasting section in the store where you can stop in to sample every flavor they sell.